codeforsanjose/disaster-response-sj/README.md

 Sometimes you'll work on a feature branch for a while and during that time someone else will merge updates into the main develop branch of the GitHub repo.
 The local copy of the develop branch on your computer won't be updated with those changes.
 When you already have several commits and go to create a pull request to merge your changes into the main repository, it's more likely you'll have merge conflicts to resolve.

 You can prevent those conflicts by first merging in the updated version of the main repository with your local copy before you create a pull request.
+You'll need to either stash or commit any uncommitted changes before you rebase.

 There's 2 ways to do this: [by merging or by rebasing.](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)